-CourseTitle & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite of thecourse (if any) Lecture Tutorial Practical Nutrition and Fitness 4 3 0 1 Class XII pass NIL
+CourseTitle & Code Credits Credi t distribut of the co Eligibility criteria Pre- requisite of thecourse (if any) Lecture Tutorial Practical Nutrition and Fitness 4 3 0 1 Class XII pass NIL

 - 1. To develop the concepts of fitness, components of physical fitness, measurements and approaches for improving recreational physical fitness. - 2.
 To facilitate understanding of nutritional principles with respect to nutritional care of recreational athletes.